Get 80% off your plan for your first 3 months*

 Follow these steps to create a value proposition that clearly communicates what makes your business unique and why customers should choose you.

-Clarify what differentiates your product or service from competitors.
-This could be a feature, price point, quality, or customer experience.
+Identify what differentiates your product or service from competitors.
+This could be a feature, price point, quality standard, or customer experience.

 Ask customers why they buy from you; their answers often reveal value you hadn't considered.
 Your sales staff can also offer useful insights since they're close to your customers every day.

-Quantifying benefits (such as 'saves you five hours a week') can increase sales and build customer loyalty.
-A meta-analysis of 687 articles supports this link.
+Quantifying benefits, such as "saves you five hours a week", can increase sales and build customer loyalty.
+Research shows that 88% of customers consider the experience a company provides to be as important as its products, so benefit-led messaging resonates.
+A meta-analysis of 687 academic articles supports this link.

 Once you've done your research, you're ready to draft your message.
 Templates can help you get started.
 Here are three approaches:

-- Create a positioning statement: 'For [target customer] who [needs or wants X], our [product/service] is [category of industry] that [benefits]'
+• Positioning statement: "For [target customer] who [needs or wants X], your [product/service] is [category] that [key benefit]."

-- Apply the Harvard Business School method: answer four questions: What is my brand offering?
-What job does the customer hire my brand to do?
-What companies compete with my brand?
-What sets my brand apart?
+• Harvard Business School method: answer four questions.
+What is your brand offering?
+What job does the customer hire your brand to do?
+What companies compete with your brand?
+What sets your brand apart?

 Keep these tips in mind when drafting: